uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 use **all four** proxy settings we put in our `sftpgo.env` file, you'll drown in weird form token errors when you try to log in.

+If you're using docker, an admin user (login: `admin`, password: `password`) is created for you automatically, but is extremely insecure: you must change the default admin user's password at a minimum, or better yet use a docker override to set up an admin that has a unique name *and* a good password.

+If you aren't using docker, you will need an admin user.
+The first time you connect to the SFTPGo web UI, you will be required to create an admin account, though you can also use the `create_default_admin` SFTPGo setting to automatically create one when sftpgo first runs.
+See the "Configuration file" section of the SFTPGo configuration documentation for details.

 [1]: <https://github.com/drakkan/sftpgo/blob/main/docs/service.md>
 [2]: <https://github.com/drakkan/sftpgo/blob/main/docs/full-configuration.md>

 ## NCA Setup

+Open up your settings file and jump to the SFTPGo section.
+If you're upgrading from an older version of NCA, you will have to copy this section from the example settings file into your production settings.

+You'll need to tell NCA how to connect to SFTPGo: set the API URL, store your admin credentials, and choose a default quota for new users.

-First, set the URL appropriately to the API endpoint.
-For our docker setup, we expose SFTPGo internally docker-compose services at the URL `http://sftpgo:8080`.
-The API is just that host combined with the path `/api/v2`, leaving us with this:
+The API endpoint is simply the SFTPGo host combined with the path `/api/v2`.
+For our docker setup, the internal service is `http://sftpgo:8080`, so our API configuration looks like this:

     SFTPGO_API_URL="http://sftpgo:8080/api/v2"

-Next, create an admin user in SFTPGo and then decomission the default admin ("admin"), or at least alter the default user's password to be significantly more secure than simply "password", and then update the credentials in NCA's settings file.
+The credentials simply need to match the admin account you created when setting up SFTPGo. e.g.:

+    SFTPGO_ADMIN_LOGIN=admin
+    SFTPGO_ADMIN_PASSWORD=password

-Finally, choose a default quota for new users.
-This ensures one publisher can't blast hundreds of gigs (or even terabytes) of data, preventing all other publishers from uploading anything.
+The default quota is five gigabytes, but you can adjust this as needed.
+You will likely want *something*, however: this ensures one publisher can't blast hundreds of gigs (or even terabytes) of data, taking your server down and preventing all other publishers from uploading anything.

 ## Usage